nfrechette/acl/docs/cmu_performance.md

 # Carnegie-Mellon University database performance

 To compile the statistics, the [animation database from Carnegie-Mellon University](http://mocap.cs.cmu.edu/) is used.
-The specific drop of the database that was used to compile these statistics is in FBX form and can be found on the Unity asset store [here](https://www.assetstore.unity3d.com/en/#!/content/19991).
+The raw animation clips in FBX form can be found on the Unity asset store [here](https://www.assetstore.unity3d.com/en/#!/content/19991).
 They were converted to the [ACL file format](the_acl_file_format.md) using the [fbx2acl](../tools/fbx2acl) script.
 Data available upon request, it is far too large for GitHub.

 *  Number of clips: **2534**